-During the site visit and core review by Mercator, 13 quarter core samples were obtained for purposes of check sample analysis against Kermode and BP-Selco analytical results present in the drilling database.
-Selected sample intervals were identified by Mercator staff during the core reviews that were carried out on June 19th in Pasadena, NL and on June 20th in Buchans, NL at respective government core libraries.
-Mr. Stewart Cochrane of Newfoundland Department of Mines and Energy was responsible for preparation of quarter core samples for intervals chosen by Mercator, with archived half-cores being split using a diamond saw.
-Quarter core archive splits were returned to their source boxes and the quarter split retained for analysis was placed in a labelled plastic bag, sealed, and delivered to Mercator on the same day as cutting took place.
-Mercator retained secure procession of the samples until preparation of an analytical shipment that included insertion of one blank sample and one certified reference material prior to delivery by commercial courier to Eastern Analytical Ltd. in Springdale, NL for analysis of gold on a 30 g split by fire assay pre-concentration methods with ICP-AES finish and 11 additional elements on a standard split by ICP-AES methods after standard rock preparation and pulverization.
+During the site visit and core review by Mercator staff, including author Cullen, 13 quarter core samples were obtained for purposes of check sample analysis against Kermode and BP-Selco analytical results present in the drilling database.
+Selected sample intervals were identified by Mercator staff during the core reviews that were carried out on June 19th, 2008 in Pasadena, NL and on June 20th in Buchans, NL at respective government core libraries.
+Mr. Stewart Cochrane of Newfoundland Department of Mines and Energy was responsible for preparation of quarter core samples for intervals chosen by Mercator staff, with archived half-cores being split using a diamond saw.
+Quarter core archive splits were returned to their source boxes and the quarter split retained for analysis was placed in a labelled plastic bag, sealed, and delivered to Mercator staff on the same day as cutting took place.
+Mercator staff retained secure procession of the samples until preparation of an analytical shipment that included insertion of one blank sample and one certified reference material prior to delivery by commercial courier to Eastern Analytical Ltd. in Springdale, NL for analysis of gold on a 30 g split by fire assay pre-concentration methods with ICP-AES finish and 11 additional elements on a standard split by ICP-AES methods after standard rock preparation and pulverization.
 Efforts were made during the core sampling program to obtain representative samples across the deposit gold grade range.
 After completion of elemental analyses at Eastern Analytical Ltd., specific gravity determinations by pycnometer (GRA08b Code) were carried out at ALS and several splits were also analyzed for gold.
 As noted earlier, Eastern Analytical Ltd. was operating at this time as a commercial analytical services firm serving a broad regional base of exploration and mining interests but had not yet received ISO certification.

-Mercator check sample results for the 13 quarter-core splits are presented in Figure 12-2 and in comparison with original assay values recorded by BP-Selco or Kermode support a correlation coefficient for gold of 0.99.
+Mercator check sample results for the 13 quarter-core splits are presented in Figure 12.2 and in comparison with original assay values recorded by BP-Selco or Kermode support a correlation coefficient for gold of 0.99.
 This is interpreted as indicating that reasonable precision exists among results for the re-sample dataset.
-In contrast, the gold value of 1.73 g/t returned for standard CDN-GS-2C, which has a certified value of 2.06 \pm 0.15 g/t, is approximately 16% lower than the mean accepted value for the standard and 10% lower than its lower error limit.
-This suggested underreporting of gold values in the check sample data set returned from Eastern Analytical.
+In contrast, the gold value of 1.73 g/t gold returned for standard CDN-GS-2C, which has a certified value of 2.06 ± 0.15 g/t gold, is approximately 16% lower than the mean accepted value for the standard and 10% lower than its lower error limit.
+This suggested under-reporting of gold values in the check sample data set returned from Eastern Analytical.
 To further assess this factor seven check sample splits from Eastern Analytical Ltd. were submitted to ALS for gold analysis.
 Analytical results for these samples closely reflected those returned from Eastern Analytical Ltd. and produced a correlation coefficient of 0.99.
-This showed that between-lab variation seen in the certified reference material results was not consistently represented in other sample splits within the dataset, and highlights a need to carry out additional investigation of the CDN-GS-2C standard material split originally sent to Eastern Analytical Ltd. Consistency of gold results received from both labs, which carry out extensive internal quality control and assurance testing, indicates that reasonable accuracy is represented in the associated sample datasets.
+This showed that between-lab variation seen in the certified reference material results was not consistently represented in other sample splits within the dataset, and highlights a need to carry out additional investigation of the

-Figure 12-1: Kermode check sample results for gold (2002-2007)
+Figure 12.1: Kermode check sample results for gold (2002-2007)

-Figure 12-2: Mercator check sample results for gold (2008)
+Figure 12.2: Mercator check sample results for gold (2008)